goldsborough/algs4/mergesort/README.md

 ## Stability

 Stability is the discussion of how or whether sorting algorithms maintain the order of elements in the original sequence, when re-ordering.
 For example, when first sorting the sequence of strings ["cd", "abe", "ape" "e"] lexicographically, the result would be ["abe", "ape", "cd", "e"].
-Stability comes into play when now asking, "if we now sort the resulting sequence by length, will keys that were equal according to the previous order, stay in their arrangment if they are also equal according to the new order?"
-Some sorting algorithms will re-order ["abe", "ape", "cd", "e"] to ["e", "cd", "abe", "ape"] when asked to sort by length.
+Stability comes into play when now asking, "if we now sort the resulting sequence by length, will keys that were equal according to the previous order, stay in their arrangement if they are also equal according to the new order?"
+A stable sorting algorithm will re-order ["abe", "ape", "cd", "e"] to ["e", "cd", "abe", "ape"] when asked to sort by length.
 Here, "abe" and "ape" remained in their previous order.
 Another sorting algorithm may not be stable, and result in the newly ordered sequence ["e", "cd", "ape", "abe"].

 - A stable sort preserves the relative order of items with equal keys.